unified-defi/equalizer-tokens/README.md

 - PNG

   - MUST be a minimum of **400px x 400px** in size.
-  - MUST be less than **32 KB**
+  - MUST only be placed in a chain root folder `/<chain>/<your-token-address>.png`
   - Should be Transparent.
   - Should NOT fade on dark background #001337 (navy blue).
   - Should have a circular or rounded edges (5px minimum) background if it is low contrast on dark background.

 - SVG

-  - MUST be less than 32KB
-  - SVG are only allowed as a reference, we will not process them, only PNG will be accepted
+  - SVG are only allowed as a reference if you are having trouble creating a PNG and want the team to help you.

 ### File Name formats